We're now live! Signup now

 }

 The form action is the same (at this stage).
-Passlock abstracts passkey registration and authentication into a common structure.
+Passlock abstracts passkey registration and authentication into a common structure known as a Principal.

 Navigate to the /login page, enter your email (the one you used for registration) and click login.
 If all goes well, you should see your user details in the server console.